-Eligible applicants must: 1)Be graduating African-American female high school seniors 2)Live or attend school in Cobb County, Cherokee County or North Fulton County 3)Have at least a 3.0 GPA or equivalent numerical average
+Live or attend school in Cobb County, Cherokee County or North Fulton County

-Comcast Leaders and Achievers® Scholarship Program Award amount: $2,500 (over 800 awards available) Deadline: December 7, 2018
+Comcast Leaders and Achievers® Scholarship Program Award Amount: $2,500 Deadline: December 6, 2019

 The Comcast Leaders and Achievers Scholarship Program recognizes students for their community service, academic performance and leadership skills.
 This year, scholarships of $2,500 will be awarded to over 800 students nationwide.
-Applicants must:

 Have a demonstrated commitment to community service, outstanding qualities in character, integrity and leadership